-2023 Fall ECE 344: Operating Systems Lecture 32

-1.0.0

-Buddy and Slab Allocators

-Jon Eyolfson 2023 Fall

-The Buddy Allocator Restricts the Problem Typically, allocation requests are of size 2n e.g. 2, 4, 8, 16, 32, ..., 4096, ...
+Buddy and Slab Allocators 2024 Fall ECE 344: Operating Systems Jon Eyolfson Lecture 32 2.0.0 The Buddy Allocator Restricts the Problem Typically, allocation requests are of size 2n e.g. 2, 4, 8, 16, 32, ..., 4096, ...
 Restrict allocations to be powers of 2 to enable a more efficient implementation Split blocks into 2 until you can handle the request We want to be able to do fast searching and merging You Can Implement the Buddy Allocator Using Multiple Lists

-We restrict the requests to be $2^k, 0 \le k \le N$ (round up if needed) Our implementation would use N+1 free lists of blocks for each size For a request of size $2^k$ , we search the free list until we find a big enough block Search k, k+1, k+2, ... until we find one Recursively divide the block if needed until it's the correct size Insert "buddy" blocks into free lists
+We restrict the requests to be $2^k$ , $0 \le k \le N$ (round up if needed) Our implementation would use N + 1 free lists of blocks for each size For a request of size $2^k$ , search the free list until we find a big enough block Search k, k+1, k+2, ... until we find one Recursively divide the block if needed until it's the correct size Insert "buddy" blocks into free lists